 - Add the saffron mixture, cardamom powder, nutmeg powder and mix well.
 Garnish with cardamom powder and strands of saffron.

-- Refrigerate covered for at least an hour.
+- Refrigerate covered for at least 2 hours to chill.

 - Serve chilled with hot puris or even as a sweet dessert.